Ratatouille (film): Production

 A challenge for the filmmakers was creating computer-generated images of food that would appear delicious.
 Gourmet chefs in both the U.S. and France were consulted, and animators attended cooking classes at San Francisco-area culinary schools to understand the workings of a commercial kitchen.
 Sets/Layout department manager Michael Warch, a culinary-academy-trained professional chef before working at Pixar, helped teach and consult animators as they worked.
 He also prepared dishes used by the Art, Shade/Paint, Effects and Sets Modeling departments.
 Renowned chef Thomas Keller allowed producer Brad Lewis to intern in his French Laundry kitchen.
-For the film's climax, Keller designed a fancy, layered version of the title dish for the rat characters to cook, which he called "confit byaldi" in honor of the original Turkish name.
+For the film's climax, Keller suggested a fancy, layered version of the title dish for the rat characters to cook, called "confit byaldi".
 The same sub-surface light scattering technique that was used on the skin in The Incredibles was used on fruits and vegetables, while new programs gave an organic texture and movement to the food.
 Completing the illusion were music, dialogue, and abstract imagery representing the characters' mental sensations while appreciating food.
-The visual flavor metaphors were created by animator Michel Gagné inspired by the work of Oscar Fischinger and Norman McLaren.
+The visual flavor metaphors were created by animator Michel Gagné inspired by the work of Oskar Fischinger and Norman McLaren.
 To create a realistic compost pile, the Art Department photographed fifteen different kinds of produce, such as apples, berries, bananas, mushrooms, oranges, broccoli, and lettuce, in the process of rotting.

 The cast members strove to make their French accents authentic yet understandable.
 John Ratzenberger notes that he often segued into an Italian accent.
-Ian Holm was cast as the character of Skinner since Bird saw him on The Lord of the Rings trilogy.
+Ian Holm was cast as the character of Skinner after Bird saw him in The Lord of the Rings trilogy.
 According to Pixar designer Jason Deamer, "Most of the characters were designed while Jan [Pinkava] was still directing… He has a real eye for sculpture."
 According to Pinkava, the critic Anton Ego was designed to resemble a vulture.
 To save time, human characters were designed and animated without toes.
 Dana Carvey was originally approached for a role but he declined as he was busy raising kids.